 Roofers attach underlayment directly to your roof’s unfinished surface.
 It is a waterproof layer—usually felt or a synthetic material—installed corner to corner across your entire roof.
 Although shingles are your first line of defense, underlayment does the true work of protecting your home from damage.
 If wind curls the edges of your shingles or rain seeps through, your underlayment prevents any water or pests from entering your home.

 Since underlayment is the final line of defense for your home, it needs to be correctly installed and high quality.
 That is why it is important that you hire a knowledgeable and experienced roofing company, such as your reliable Atlanta GA roofers, when it comes to installation or replacement.Also, when it comes time to replace your shingles, your underlayment probably needs replacement as well.
 After all, both the shingles and underlayment have withstood the same lifespan and environmental conditions.

-Perimeter Roofing has over 20 years experience in the roofing repair and replacement industry.
+Perimeter Roofing has over 20 years of experience in the roofing repair and replacement industry.
 That means we have the knowledge to assess your current roof and install a new roof with the finest workmanship.
 With five locations between GA and TN, we can also meet your residential or commercial roofing needs no matter your where you live.
 Contact us today for a free roofing inspection!
-We would also be happy to answer any questions your have about the above roofing parts and when they need replacement.
+We would also be happy to answer any questions you have about the above roofing parts and when they need replacement.